hellbox/srob-migration/content/reviews/quid-pro-quo.md

 name = "Quid pro quo"
 title = "Quid pro quo"
 dek = "Seattle Times reporter Claudia Rowe's The Spider and the Fly begins as a successor to Ann Rule's brilliant The Stranger Beside Me.
-Then it turns into something much different." type = "Review"facebookauto = "Seattle Times reporter Claudia Rowe's new book The Spider and the Fly is about a serial killer who is the exact opposite of the sleek, calculating killers we see in TV and movies." twitterauto = ".@RoweReport's The Spider and the Fly begins as a true crime story.
+Then it turns into something much different." type = "Review" facebookauto = "Seattle Times reporter Claudia Rowe's new book The Spider and the Fly is about a serial killer who is the exact opposite of the sleek, calculating killers we see in TV and movies." twitterauto = ".@RoweReport's The Spider and the Fly begins as a true crime story.
 It becomes something much different." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/the-spider-and-the-fly.md"]